Zhykos/cool-tools/ErrorUseCase/README.md

 Tags:
 - step 01: no way to know if the log is from the frontend or backend
 - step 02: service name to know if the log is from the frontend or backend
+- step 03: use case which returns an error 500